 After, we thoroughly cleaned the chilies, we pat them dry using a paper towel or clean cloth (make sure the chilies are absolutely dry when you start mixing spices).

-Then, you simply cut them into desired size (thin/huge) and mix the homemade pickle-mix.
+Then, you simply cut them into the desired size (thin/huge) and mix the homemade pickle-mix.
 Toss everything together and lightly saute in mustard oil.

 You may use Sesame Seed Oil but I Still recommend making pickles in Mustard oil as it adds to the spicy/tangy flavor.